Photographs and Videos: Admissibility, and Proof Invoking Presumptions and ‘Silent Witness’ Theory

 • ‘presume the existence of any fact ….. regard being had to the common course of natural events‘.

-Invoking this general presumption, as regards the video properly admitted in evidence, the courts in India have consistently held –
+Invoking the general presumption (Section 119 of the BSA), as regards the video properly admitted in evidence, the courts in India have consistently held –

 Photographs – In many cases, a Corroborative Piece; It Can be the Best Evidence also